-McCormick Tribune Campus Center, Room 204 312.567.3720 campus.life@iit.edu iit.edu/campus\life
+McCormick Tribune Campus Center, Room 208 312.567.3720 /web.iit.edu/campus-life/about-us

 The Office of Campus Life provides campus programs and events designed to enhance the student educational experience outside of the classroom.
-The Office of Campus Life manages new student orientation (SOAR), the First Year Experience Program, leadership, service learning, spiritual life, and diversity-related programming.
-In addition, it also provides direct oversight to more than 125 student organizations including the Student Government Association and Union Board.
-Other registered student organizations (found at hawklink.iit.edu), represent a variety of student interests in areas such as culture, recreation, academics, and the arts.
+The Office of Campus Life manages new student orientation (SOAR), first year experience programming, and student leadership development and supports spiritual and diversity-related programming.
+In addition, it also provides direct oversight to more than 150 student organizations, including the Student Government Association and Union Board.
+Other registered student organizations (found at hawklink.iit.edu) represent a variety of student interests in areas such as culture, recreation, academics, and the arts.